The Barfoots

 Barfoots opens its first integrated production line to supply de-husked, pre-packed sweetcorn.

-Sefter sweetcorn production line
+Sefter sweetcorn production line.

 2005